muratk3n/thirdwave/en/README.md

 ---

-CH doesnt have to lie on its GDP numbers; but the number could be "juiced", based on dumb expenditure, not innovation.
+CH doesnt have to lie on its GDP numbers; the number could be "juiced", based on dumb expenditure, not innovation.
 Wanna double GDP, build another ghost city.
 Dig up holes, fill them back up again.
 Done.